- Whitley Bay

 Yes, there is an onsite restaurant.

-St Marys Lighthouse has not told us if they are fully wheelchair friendly.
+No, St Marys Lighthouse is not wheelchair friendly.

-St Marys Lighthouse has not told us if they are fully pushchair friendly.
+No, St Marys Lighthouse have stated they are not pushchair friendly.

 St Marys Lighthouse has not told us if they are dog friendly.